aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/how-to-concatenate-pdf-files-in-different-ways/_index.md

 {{% alert color="primary" %}}

-This articles describes that how you can [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) multiple PDF Documents into a Single PDF Document with the help of [Aspose.PDF for .NET](/pdf/net/) Component.
+This article describes that how you can [Concatenate](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor/methods/concatenate/index) multiple PDF Documents into a Single PDF Document with the help of [Aspose.PDF for .NET](/pdf/net/) Component.
 [Aspose.PDF for .NET](/pdf/net/) makes this job like a piece of cake.

 {{% /alert %}}